SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/MemorySafety.rst

 Exclusive Access for Closures
 -----------------------------

-..
-XXX Either here or elsewhere... closures have value semantics and they behave as such.
+.. docnote:: Either here or elsewhere...

+   Closures have value semantics and they behave as such.
    For example, if you capture x and y in the same closure, you can have overlapping accesses to them elsewhere.